gabriel-filincowsky/tts-stt-cursor/reference_docs/prompts/common_prompts.md

 4. What solution was implemented?
 5. What outcome is anticipated?

 The session notes should provide detailed and thoughtful responses to these questions, even if the questions themselves are not explicitly stated in the text.
+Prioritize a narrative style.

 ---